-MAGNA concluded all its activities in Kenya in 2013.
+MAGNA concluded all its activities to assist those with HIV/AIDS and victims of famine and confict in 2013.

 Overview of the Crisis in Kenya

-Kenya has been struggling to fight HIV/AIDS for many years; millions of people have been infected.
-At the same time, the country was plagued by violence between local ethnic groups following the disputed elections in 2007.
+Kenya has been carrying on its fight against HIV/AIDS for many years; millions of people have been infected.
+At the same time, violence between local ethnic groups plagued the country following disputed elections in 2007.

-Our activities included the distribution of material aid, the operation of HIV/AIDS programs and nutrition centers, and the construction of hospital facilities.
+Our activities included distributing material aid, operating HIV/AIDS programs and nutrition centres, and constructing hospital facilities.

-- We operated a three-year program of lifesaving treatment to 4,000 HIV/AIDS which included the prevention of mother to child transmission in the Kombewa and Nyahera hospitals in the Nyanza province.
+We provided comprehensive treatment to 4,000 HIV/AIDS patients in the Kombewa and Nyahera hospitals in the Nyanza province.

-- We newly build and fully equipped HIV/AIDS center in Nyahera in the Nyanza province.
+We built an HIV/AIDS centre in the Nyahera hospital in the Nyanza province.